OurDigitalWorld/ocrProc/README.md

 *   **procDir** - candidatefiles are copied to this directory before OCR/text extraction is performed;
 *   **destDir** - this is the directory that receives the result of the processing.
 Both _procDir_ and _destDir_ retrain the directory structure used in the _watch_ directory, allowing nesting of sundirectories.
-*   **ejectDir** - files that cannot be processed are placed here.
+*   **rejectDir** - files that cannot be processed are placed here.
 For example, a PDF file with password access will not be able to be processed automatically and will be placed here.
 This is the directory to use for tracking problematic files.

 The other options are as follows: